 About cancer in the larynx or hypopharynx

-Cancer can begin in any part of the larynx or hypopharynx.
-Cancer occurs in the larynx or hypopharynx when normal cells change and grow uncontrollably, forming a mass called a tumor.
+Cancer can develop in any part of the larynx or hypopharynx.
+Cancer begins when healthy cells change and grow uncontrollably, forming a mass called a tumor.
 A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
-A benign tumor means the tumor will not spread.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+A benign tumor means the tumor can grow but will not spread.

-About 95% of all cancers of the larynx and hypopharynx are categorized as squamous cell carcinomas, meaning they began in the flat, squamous cells that form the linings of these organs.
+About 95% of all cancers of the larynx and hypopharynx are categorized as squamous cell carcinomas.
+This means they began in the flat, squamous cells that form the linings of these organs.

 Laryngeal and hypopharyngeal cancers are two of the main types of cancer in the head and neck region, a grouping called head and neck cancer .
-This section covers both laryngeal cancer and hypopharyngeal cancer together since treatments are often similar; however, these are two separate types of cancer.
+This section covers both laryngeal cancer and hypopharyngeal cancer because treatments are often similar; however, these are two separate types of cancer.
+Go to the Medical Illustrations page to see a drawing of these structures.

 Looking for More of an Overview?